jasonkboise/docker-hook/README.md

 The `command` can be any bash command of your choice.
 See the following [example](#example).
 This command will be triggered each time someone makes a HTTP request.

+##### Branch

+The `branch` is the name of the git branch we want to watch for.
+If a workflow completes on this branch, only then will the command execute.

 ### 2. Configuration On Docker Hub

+NOTE: This section is outdated.
+Please configure on [GitHub](https://docs.github.com/en/rest/repos/webhooks) instead.

 Add a webhook like on the following image. `example.com` can be the domain of your server or its ip address. `docker-hook` listens to port `8555`.
 Please replace `my-super-safe-token` with your `auth-token`.